echoreader/wildgreen.blog/src/content/posts/how-to-reduce-garbage-at-home.md

 I keep a “bulk kit” in my car: jars, cloth bags, and a Sharpie.
 Takes 30 seconds at checkout.

+> Looking for more eco‑friendly swaps?
+Check out [Replacement of Plastic in Daily Use](https://wildgreen.blog/replacement-of-plastic-in-daily-use/) for simple alternatives that make a big difference.

 ## Step 6: Tackle the Bathroom and Laundry Room (The Sneaky Trash Makers)

 - Switched to **shampoo bars** (HiBar or Ethique) → zero plastic bottles